Appetite for Knowledge

 Pressure Canner

 A pressure canner is essential for canning low-acid vegetables, meats, fish, and poultry.
 Two basic types are available.
 One has a dial gauge to indicate the pressure inside the canner; the other has a metal-weighted gauge.
 Dial gauges must be tested for accuracy before each canning season.
-Vicki Hayman at the Weston County Extension Office offers this service free of charge.
-Contact the Weston County Extension Office at 746-3531.
+Vicki Hayman at the University of Wyoming Weston County Extension Office offers this service free of charge.
+Contact the Weston County Extension Office at 307-746-3531.
 Next, check the rubber gasket if your canner has one; it should be flexible and soft, not brittle, sticky, or cracked.
 Also, make sure any small pipes and vents are clean and open all the way through.
 Check it with a pipe cleaner.

 Boiling Water Canner